macodeth/sda/README.md

 #### NOTE:

-1. This library is in development (need more testing, documentation, refactoring, ...).
+This library is in development (need more testing, documentation, refactoring, ...).
 All functions are complete.
 I can only guarantee it work correctly with primitive data types (see **/test/check_result.cpp**)

-2. Speed of **sda**  can be improved even further. **sda** defeats C++ vector because it has better algorithms, not because of any platform-specific features or other non-standard libraries